-Obtain the opposition’s production; send the data to DISCO for processing and ingest.
-During ingest, DISCO strategically deduplicates your documents, extracts OCR data from each one, and identifies family and conversation relationships among all applicable documents (Read More >).
+First, obtain the opposition’s production and send the data to DISCO for processing and ingest.
+During ingest, DISCO strategically deduplicates your documents, extracts OCR data, and identifies family and conversation relationships among all applicable documents.

 After your documents are ready for review, create your review stages.
 To add a stage, navigate to the top menu WORKFLOW > Manage Review Stages.
 From here, create a new stage for your review.
 Common stages include:

 - Issue Review - all or some documents that need to be reviewed for issues.
 If you receive documents as a rolling production, where data comes to you in stages rather than in one piece, set up your stage groupings by ingest session and group by Bates number.